iRon7/ConvertFrom-SourceTable/README.md

 define character columns in occasions where the table column margins are indefinable.

-`-HorizontalRuler <Char>`
+`-HorizontalDash <Char>`
-Defines the horizontal ruler character.
-The default is a hyphen (`-`).
+(Alias `-HDash`) defines the horizontal ruler character.
+By default, each streamed table row (or a total raw table) will be searched for a ruler existing out of horizontal dash characters (`-`), spaces and possible vertical dashes.
+If the ruler is found, the prior line is presumed to be the header.
+If the ruler is not found within the first (two) streamed data lines, the first line is presumed the header line.
+If `-HorizontalDash` explicitly defined, all (streamed) lines will be searched for a matching ruler.
+If `-HorizontalDash` is set to `$Null`, the first data line is presumed the header line (unless the `-VerticalDash` parameter is set).

-`-VerticalRuler <Char>`
+`-VerticalDash <Char>`
-Defines the vertical ruler character.
-The default is a vertical line (`|`).
+(Alias `-VDash`) defines the vertical ruler character.
+By default, each streamed table row (or a total raw table) will be searched for a header with vertical dash characters (`|`).
+If the header is not found within the first streamed data line, the first line is presumed the header line.
+If `-VerticalDash` explicitly defined, all (streamed) lines will be searched for a header with a vertical dash character.
+If `-VerticalDash` is set to `$Null`, the first data line is presumed the header line (unless the `-HorizontalDash` parameter is set).

 `-Literal`
 The -Literal parameter will prevent any right aligned data to be evaluated.

-`-Markdown`
-Threats the input table as a markdown table (`-Markdown`) or a source table (`-Markdown:$False`).
-By default, this parameter is automatically defined based on the existence of a vertical ruler character in the header.

-`-Floating`
-By default introductions in floating tables with a ruler that are not streamed through the pipeline are automatically skipped.
-If the `-Floating` switch is provided for for a pipeline input, the streaming of objects will start at the ruler (streamed floating tables can't be rulerless).
-If the floating is explicitly disabled (`-Floating:$False`), the header is presumed to be on the first line, even if the table is not streamed.

 ## Links
 Online Version: https://github.com/iRon7/ConvertFrom-SourceTable